han-nguyen97/8weeksqlchallenge/Case Study 1 - Danny's Diner /README.md

 - FROM Clause: To calculate the points for each customer, we need the sales and menu tables to know which product each customer was ordered.
 The two tables were joined using product_id as a common identifier.
 - GROUP BY Clause: This groups the results by customer_id.
 The SUM function will then calculate the total points for each customer based on their purchases.
 - CASE … WHEN Statement: This CASE Statement checks if the product_name was sushi, then it multiplies the price by 10 and 2.
 If not, it multiplies the price by 10.
 This ensures that sushi receives double points.
-- SELECT Statement: The CASE … WHEN Statement was wrapped in SUM function to calculate total point for each customer.
+- SELECT Statement: The CASE … WHEN Statement was wrapped in SUM function to calculate total points for each customer.

 **10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?**
 ```sql